-What's matters most to you as an organisation?
+What matters most to you as an organisation?

 Values are the things that are important to us as individuals, as organisations, and as communities.
 World Values Day challenges us to think about our most important values and to act on them.
-Our focus this year is on RECONNECTING with ourselves and with the world around us by putting our values into action.
+Our focus this year is on Values for Community.

-By putting our values into action and RECONNECTING with all our stakeholders, we can change ourselves, our organisations, and the whole world for the better.
+By putting our values into action in a way that strengthens the community or communities which our organisation is connected to, we can change ourselves, our organisation, and the whole world for the better.